grimtech.dev

 What You Need to Know

-Skip if: You want plug-and-play perfection, maximum battery life, or the lightest laptop possible
+Skip if: You want plug-and-play polish, the longest possible battery life, or the lightest 16-inch laptop you can buy.

 The Modularity Pitch